In this tutorial, we will cover how to use PROC REPORT in SAS, along with examples.

 - data=dataset-name: Specify the dataset that contains the data you want to include in the report.

-- column: The COLUMN statement specifies the order and variables to be displayed in the report.
+- column: Specify the order and variables to be shown in the report.

 Let's create a sample dataset for the examples in this tutorial.